-This course is an introduction to oil and acrylic painting methods and techniques with emphasis on composition, color, and application of general design principles.
-A variety of subject matter such as still-life, landscape, portrait and non-objective subjects, and a variety of stylistic approaches such as cubism, collage, realism and expressionism, are explored.
+This course is an introduction to oil and acrylic painting methods and techniques.
+Emphasis is placed on composition, color, and application of general design principles.
+A variety of subject matter, such as still-life, landscape, portrait and non-objective subjects, and a variety of stylistic approaches such as cubism, collage, realism and expressionism are explored.
 This course is designed to develop students' creative abilities and critical thinking in visual terms.
-The course is designed for students who are pursuing an Associate in Arts degree, preparing for a major in Art, as well as for those who wish to improve their artistic skills.
+This course is intended for students pursuing an Associate in Arts degree, preparing for a major in Art, and those who wish to improve their artistic skills.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
 UC Transfer Course List.
-(CAN ART 10).

-165B Composition in Painting II

-1.5 hours lecture, 4.5 hours lab, 3 units Letter Grade or Credit/No Credit Option
+165B Composition in Painting II 1.5 hours lecture, 4.5 hours lab, 3 units Letter Grade or Pass/No Pass Option